Calvert County Health Department

 These ticks are most often found from May through October in tall grass, brush and wooded areas.
 Pets can bring ticks into the house.
 Mice also carry ticks.

 Symptoms usually begin within a month of being infected.
 In many infected people the tick bite leads to a "bull's eye" inflammation of the skin that has a clear center with a darker outer ring.
 Other early symptoms include fever, joint and muscle pains, headache and tiredness.
 Lyme disease may be hard to diagnose because the symptoms often mimic other diseases and lab tests are unreliable.
 If you think that you or a family member has been infected with Lyme disease, see your health care provider immediately for diagnosis and treatment.

 If left untreated, the infection can become chronic, possibly leading to serious disorders of the heart, joints and nervous system.
-Lyme disease in a pregnant woman can cause birth defects and miscarriages.

 Is there a vaccine to prevent Lyme disease?